r3nya/KayakoNewsToWiki/README.md

 KayakoNewsToWiki
 ================

-Check Kayako News periodically for specific news and publish them to Kayako Wiki with fileuploads
+Check Kayako News periodically for specific news and publish them to Kayako Wiki with uploaded from local SMB share files.

+NOTHING WORKS 4 NOW!